 Offers important insight into the social and political construction of large cities throughout the United States.
 It reveals ideas about ethnicity and Latino identity and provides penetrating analysis of the social, economic, cultural, and political consequences of the growth of the Latino working-class populations in Los Angeles.

 Villa, Raúl.
 Barrio-logos: Space and Place in Urban Chicano Literature and Culture.
 Austin: University of Texas Press, 2000.

-NNNThe author explores how California Chicano/Chicana activists, journalists, writers, artists, and musicians have used expressive culture to oppose the community-destroying forces of urban renewal programs and massive freeway development and to create and defend a sense of Chicano place identity.
-He also provides an overview of how Chicano communities and culture have grown in response to conflicts over space ever since the United States’ annexation of Mexican territory in the 1840s.
+The author explores how California Chicano/Chicana activists, journalists, writers, artists, and musicians have used expressive culture to oppose the community-destroying forces of urban renewal programs and massive freeway development and to create and defend a sense of Chicano place identity.
+He also provides an overview of how Chicano communities and culture have grown in response to conflicts over space ever since the annexation of Mexican territory by the United States in the 1840s.